MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Only rely on autogrow as a contingency for unexpected growth.
 Autogrow introduces a performance penalty that should be considered when dealing with a highly transactional database.
 Performance penalties include:

 -  Fragmentation of the log file or database if you don’t provide an appropriate growth increment.
--  If you run a transaction that requires more log space than is available, and you have turned on the autogrow option for the transaction log of that database, then the time it takes the transaction to complete will include the time it takes the transaction log to grow by the configured amount.
+-  If you run a transaction that requires more log space than is available, and you've turned on the autogrow option for the transaction log of that database, then the time it takes the transaction to complete will include the time it takes the transaction log to grow by the configured amount.
 -  If you run a large transaction that requires the log to grow, other transactions that require a write to the transaction log will also have to wait until the grow operation completes.

 If you combine the autogrow and autoshrink options, you might create unnecessary overhead.
 Ensure that the thresholds that trigger the grow and shrink operations won't cause frequent up and down size changes.
 For example, you may run a transaction that causes the transaction log to grow by 100 MB by the time it commits.
 Some time after that the autoshrink starts and shrinks the transaction log by 100 MB.
 Then you run the same transaction, and it causes the transaction log to grow by 100 MB again.
 In that example, you're creating unnecessary overhead and potentially creating fragmentation of the log file, either of which can negatively affect performance.